JG3233/Sudoku/README.md

 ### Solver

-The solving technique this program uses is a backtracking algorithm.
+The solving technique this program uses is a recursive backtracking algorithm.
 It iterates through the possible solutions, but doesn't start over if no solution is found.
 Instead, it backtracks and tries a different number instead of the one it placed last.
 The result is a far more efficent finding of a solution.

 Players may notice a longer delay with increasing difficulty.
 This is due to the algorithm needing to backtrack farther or more often, but it is still very efficient and far quicker than the naive solution.